SkillCraftRPG/platform/src/SkillCraft.Cms.PostgreSQL/README.md

 ﻿# SkillCraft.Cms.PostgreSQL

-TODO(fpion): Provides an implementation of a relational event store to be used with Krakenar application management tool suite, Entity Framework Core and PostgreSQL.
+Provides the PostgreSQL-specific infrastructure implementation for the project’s persistence, migrations, and data access concerns.

 ## Migrations